BecksHwang/GrapDemo/README.md

 ### Introduction
 A demo for grap site information, using maven project management, as for springMVC + Mybatis framework, using redis check repeat information。

+### Use
+ * 1　　Download the project as a Java project

+ * 2　　Run the SQL file to create the database

+ * 3　　Modify the configuration of the resource folder